 “Tell us about a bullet you’re glad you dodged — when something awful almost happened, but didn’t.” -The Daily Post

 I have a Management Class that is 3 hours long.
 I actually posted a story about it on my blog yesterday.
-About 1.5 hours into class, we get a ten minute stretch break.
-So going back a few weeks, I was sitting in class about six minutes into break when I noticed I was starving.
+About 1.5 hours into class, we get a ten-minute stretch break.
+So going back a few weeks, I was sitting in my class about six minutes into the break when I noticed I was starving.
 There’s a vending machine but it’s on the OPPOSITE side of the business school and we only had about four minutes of break left.

 I looked at my friend and asked, “Should we do it?”